HL7/fhir-udap-security-ig/input/pagecontent/b2b.md

 {% include authz.svg %}
 </div>

-Client applications **SHALL** obtain an access token for access to FHIR resources by following the OAuth 2.0 authorization code grant flow described in [Section 4.1](https://datatracker.ietf.org/doc/html/rfc6749#section-4.1) of RFC 6749, with the additional options and constraints below.
+Client applications **SHALL** obtain an access token for access to protected resources by following the OAuth 2.0 authorization code grant flow described in [Section 4.1](https://datatracker.ietf.org/doc/html/rfc6749#section-4.1) of RFC 6749, with the additional options and constraints below.

+Client applications and Authorization Servers **SHALL** conform to the scope negotiation constraints found in [Section 7.2] of this guide.

 #### Authorization request